Bath Tangle: Background

 But among Georgette Heyer's particular targets for satire are self-regarding young men, especially those with poetical aspirations – such as Augustus Fawnhope in The Grand Sophy.
 Her victim in Bath Tangle is Gerard Monksleigh who, among the grievances he holds against his guardian, is the Marquess of Rotherham's failure to provide the money to publish his youthful verses.
 "Only consider Lord Byron," he expostulates later to Emily, "he must have made a fortune, and if he could do so, why should not I?"
 Byron had indeed published Hours of Idleness (1807) following his nineteenth birthday, although it was not this that made the reputation he afterwards enjoyed.
-Included in that volume is the poem "To a lady who presented the author with the velvet band which bound her tresses", in the kind of flirtation with Fawnhope that young Emily, "if she remembered the vows she had exchanged with him, supposed that he had meant them no more seriously than she had."
+Included in that volume is the poem "To a lady who presented the author with the velvet band which bound her tresses", in the kind of flirtation with Gerard that young Emily, "if she remembered the vows she had exchanged with him, supposed that he had meant them no more seriously than she had."
 Her dandiacal suitor is besides the object of a medley of insults, deriving from Heyer's notebooks of contemporary slang and directed against him at various times by Goring, Serena, Mrs Floore and Rotherham: "young fribble", "counter-cockscomb", "twiddle-poop", "ill-conditioned puppy without gratitude, without propriety, without a thought in your heart for anything but what may happen to suit your pleasure", "Bartholemew baby", "bag of wind", "addle-brained cawker", "slow-top" and "cod's head".